newfs/gobotany-app/README.md

     heroku run bin/import-images.sh
     heroku run bin/import-dkey.sh

-Prepare Solr by first generating your Solr schema:
+Prepare Solr:

-    heroku run django-admin.py build_solr_schema > schema.xml
+Visit the Heroku web site, navigate to your app's configuration, select the addon "Websolr", choose the section "Advanced Configuration", and paste in the contents of ``schema.xml`` found in the repo's ``dev/websolr_schema`` directory.
+This file differs a bit from the one that runs for local development (in the repo's ``/usr/solr-4.7.2/example/collection1/conf/`` directory; compare to see).

-Once this file exists, you can visit the Heroku web site, navigate to your app's configuration, select the addon "Websolr", choose the section "Advanced Configuration", and paste in the contents of ``schema.xml`` that you just created.
 Once the schema is installed (give it a few minutes to make sure the change has the chance to propagate to WebSolr's servers), you can build the Solr index and thereby activate the Go Botany site's search field: